Find out more about suspicious transaction and order reports (STORs), and how to submit a STOR or a market observation.

 Please complete it in full, making sure you include why you are making the report.

 If you have any questions, please call our STOR helpline on 020 7066 5577 or email [email protected].

-Do not use this to submit a STOR – if you do we will contact you to resubmit the correct form.
+Do not use this to submit a STOR – if you do, we will contact you to submit the correct form.

 Our Market Watch newsletter looks at suspicious transaction and order reporting, market abuse risks, transaction reporting and other market conduct issues.